Orange County Federal Crimes Attorney

 - Attorney Under Investigation for Payment Scheme: Our client was a southern California attorney under investigation for aggravated identity theft, embezzlement, and coordinating a bankruptcy scheme.
 Despite the FBI telephone recording our client on several pretext phone calls, Attorney John D. Rogers was able to successfully convince the prosecutor to drop the investigation and close the case.

-Contact an Experienced Newport Beach Federal Criminal Lawyer
+Contact an Experienced Orange County Federal Crimes Attorney

 While most lawyers are competent to handle basic criminal matters, it is much different within the federal court system.
 Retaining the wrong lawyer could result in greater punishment than necessary.
-Contact the Law Offices of John D. Rogers to speak with an effective and experienced Newport Beach federal criminal lawyer who routinely handles federal criminal cases.
+Contact the Law Offices of John D. Rogers to speak with an effective and experienced Orange County federal crimes attorney who routinely handles federal criminal cases.
 The government will utilize all its resources to ensure a case ends with a conviction or guilty plea.
-Consequently, retaining the right federal crimes lawyer to defend you is of critical importance.
-Give us a call to a schedule a free consultation.
+Consequently, retaining the right federal defense lawyer to defend you is paramount.
+Give us a call to schedule a free consultation.
 We want to hear your side of the story.

 Our office is in Newport Beach, California but we serve the following localities: Costa Mesa, Santa Ana, Huntington Beach, Laguna Beach, Dana Point, San Clemente, San Juan Capistrano, Laguna Niguel, Mission Viejo, Aliso Viejo, Rancho Santa Margarita, Tustin, Anaheim, Yorba Linda, Seal Beach, Westminster, Garden Grove, Fountain Valley, Los Alamitos, Placentia, Brea, Buena Park, Irvine, Orange, Long Beach, Lakewood, Bellflower, Palos Verdes, Redondo Beach, Manhattan Beach, Hermosa Beach, Marina del Rey, Santa Monica, Culver City, Woodland Hills, Encino, Sherman Oaks, Malibu, Calabasas, Santa Clarita, San Fernando Valley, Burbank, Pasadena, Glendale, Alhambra, San Marino, San Gabriel, Pomona, El Monte, Covina, Monterey Park, Huntington Park, Monrovia, Baldwin Hills, Hollywood, West Hollywood, Beverly Hills, Torrance, Ontario, Chino Hills, Riverside, San Bernardino, San Diego, Ventura, Santa Barbara, Kern County, Bakersfield, San Luis Obispo, San Francisco, San Jose, Sacramento.